eerie-cosmos/Eerie-cosmos.github.io/Projects.md

 **Institution:** TU Dortmund University
 **Project type:** Research-oriented student group project

-### Research question
-How can multi-view rover imagery be turned into geometrically meaningful 3D terrain models that support analysis, inspection, and spatial interpretation?
+This project examined how multi-view rover imagery can be transformed into geometrically meaningful 3D terrain models for analysis, inspection, and spatial interpretation.
+Using image data acquired by NASA’s Perseverance rover, the work addressed planetary-surface reconstruction under realistic geometric and imaging constraints, with emphasis on the relationship between image formation, camera geometry, and downstream spatial representation.

-### Context
-The project used image data acquired by NASA’s Perseverance rover to reconstruct planetary terrain surfaces under realistic imaging and geometric constraints.

-### Contribution
-The work involved building and refining a 3D reconstruction workflow based on calibrated and uncalibrated stereo vision, structure from motion, multi-view stereo, bundle adjustment, dense point-cloud generation, geometric alignment, and refinement.
-The resulting terrain models were then integrated into a Unity virtual-reality environment for interactive spatial inspection.
+The reconstruction workflow combined calibrated and uncalibrated stereo vision, structure from motion, bundle adjustment, multi-view stereo, dense point-cloud generation, registration, and geometric refinement.
+The resulting terrain models were subsequently integrated into a Unity-based virtual-reality environment to support interactive inspection and interpretation of reconstructed planetary scenes.

-### Methods and tools
-- Stereo geometry
-- Structure from motion
-- Bundle adjustment
-- Dense point-cloud generation
-- Point cloud registration and refinement
-- MATLAB Agisoft Metashape Pro, OpenCV, CloudCompare, MeshLab, Unity

-### Outcome
-The project produced usable terrain reconstructions and demonstrated the link between image-based geometry, spatial representation, and downstream interpretation.

-### Research relevance
-This project extends the same research thread from microscopic reconstruction to terrain-scale geometric modeling and mapping-related representation.
+Beyond the immediate reconstruction outcome, the project extended an ongoing research thread from fine-scale microscopic reconstruction to terrain-scale geometric modelling and mapping-oriented representation.
+It strengthened my interest in perception pipelines that combine image-based inference with explicit geometric structure, particularly where 3D models serve as intermediate representations for later robotic reasoning, navigation, or interaction.

-### Code and data
+**Methods and tools:** Stereo geometry, structure from motion, bundle adjustment, dense reconstruction, point-cloud registration and refinement, MATLAB, Agisoft Metashape Pro, OpenCV, CloudCompare, MeshLab, and Unity.

-Project code is not publicly released.
-This page provides a summary of the methods, workflow, and visual outcomes.
+**Code and data:** Project code is not publicly released.
+This page provides a summary of the workflow, methods, and representative visual outcomes.

 ---